raspberrypilearning/sensing-space/lesson-2/worksheet.md

 ## Experiment 3

-Next it is time to investigate how using different materials to cover the Cupola, might change the rate of heat loss.
+Now we will investigate how using different materials to cover the Cupola might change the rate of heat loss.

    - Which material was the best at keeping heat inside the Cupola?
    - Why do you think this material performed the best?